 The City of Foley, Alabama was founded in 1905 by Chicago pharmacist, John Foley, planned from the get-go.
 The rich farmland drew and pleasant weather drew midwesterners to the area.
 The Bay Minette-Fort Morgan Railway was added in 1905 to make travel to Foley easier.
 Of course, Mr. Foley was the financial backer for that project, too, because planned towns often have a visionary benefactor like that.

 The train station burned to the ground just three years after it was built — though it was soon replaced by the station that you see today.
 As is the case with many small towns, the train stopped coming, replaced by roads and cars — though Foley held on to its rich train history, preserved at the historic Foley train museum.
-A happy ending we can enjoy today.

 Discover the Foley train museum